MAIVAN-ai/OrthoSkills/README.md

 Each skill is a self-contained Markdown file with YAML frontmatter that tells an AI assistant (Claude, ChatGPT, Gemini, or any MCP-compatible agent) *when* to use the skill and *how* to reason through that step of the orthopaedic workflow.

 > 🩺 **Educational reference only.** These skills do not provide medical advice.
 Every clinical decision must be made by a qualified surgeon with the patient in front of them.
 Skills emphasise human-in-the-loop confirmation at every step.
+>
+> **No Data Rights Granted**

+This repository license grants rights only to software, documentation, schemas, and skill definitions.
+It grants no rights to collect, export, sell, transfer, train on, or otherwise monetize patient case data, clinical images, surgical videos, hospital records, registry data, or derived clinical evidence.

+Any use of case data requires a separate data-processing agreement, patient consent basis where applicable, hospital authorization, and, for ORTHO-X Data Commons participation, an ODCC data contribution agreement.

 ---